-Decolonise Sussex - To empower all students through an education that recognises all knowledge as equally valid, undermines society’s inequalities, and brings students to an awareness required to be leaders in driving necessary change.
+Decolonise Sussex - lo empower all students through an education that recognises all knowledge as equally valid, undermines society’s inequalities, and brings students to an awareness required to be leaders in driving necessary change.

-Late Again B&H - Lobbying B&H buses to tackle the punctuality, frequency and capacity of bus routes to the University
+Late Again B&H - lobbying B&H buses to tackle the punctuality, frequency and capacity of bus routes to the University

-Access Sussex - Campaigning to enable all students to access the University of Sussex campus by ensuring that students with disabilities (visible or invisible) do not face discrimination and raising awareness amongst all students and staff about disability and the issues and access requirements students face in their everyday life at Sussex.
+Access Sussex - campaigning to enable all students to access the University of Sussex campus by ensuring that students with disabilities (visible or invisible) do not face discrimination and raising awareness amongst all students and staff about disability and the issues and access requirements students face in their everyday life at Sussex.

 Safe Nights - campaigning to improve students' safety on nights out in Brighton as well as on campus.